bentonam/build-your-first-couchbase-application/exercises/exercise4/exercise4-instructions.md

 Open the homepage ([/exercise4/index.cfm](/exercise4/index.cfm)) and click on any Brand from the menu to verify that you are seeing results.

-For your reference the data from the `getProductsTotalForBrand` and `getProductsByBrand` method is used in the following views:
+For your reference the data from the `getProductsTotalForBrand` and `getProductsByBrand` methods are used in the following views:

 - exercise4/view/brands.cfm
 - exercise4/view/includes/template.product.cfm